gieseladev/giesela/README.md

 If you have a separate file for the private key you also need to place it in the same folder and make sure Giesela can identify which is which.
 You can do this by either naming the files `CERTIFICATE` vs `PRIVATEKEY` / `KEYFILE` or you can just give them the suffix `.cert` vs `.key`.
-There are of course other possibilities, but I'm too lazy to name them all!
+There are of course other possible name combinations which Giesela understands, but I'm too lazy to name them all!

 ## What's new?
 - Better interface
-    * Interactive Messages for Lyrics, Queue
+    * Interactive Messages for:
+        - Lyrics
+        - Queue / History
+        - Playlist Editor / Entry Editor
+        - Shell
+        - Searching
     * Improved help/error
     * Self-updating now-playing message with built-in player control buttons
 - New player with "native" support for seeking
 - Using [Discord.py's Commands framework][discordpy-commands]
 - Removed a bunch of commands (I know this doesn't really sound like a good thing, but most of these commands were useless or broken anyway)
+- Optimised Entry system
 - New and improved playlist system
+- Newly added playlist features:
+    * Playlist editors
+- New radio station system which makes it easy (at least easier) to add new radio stations

 [docker-container]: https://www.docker.com/what-container